cloudnative-pg/cloudnative-pg.github.io/README.md

 This will make the necessary files and duplicate a header image.
 Find an [openly available one to replace it with on Unsplash](https://unsplash.com/) or similar, and include the attribution.

 Edit the file, and once happy remove the `draft: true` - it should now show up for `npm run prod`.

+### Documentation

+Documentation lives [next to the code](https://github.com/cloudnative-pg/cloudnative-pg), and is imported into this repo by running `import_docs.sh`.
+This script takes a release tag, clones the repo at that tag and moves the documentation content into the appropriate place under `content`.